 Sovereignty in the Fratemity is vested primarily in the Convention, but between Conventions, this power resides in the Executive Council.
-The Executive Council comprises the Grand Regent (national president), Grand Marshal, Grand Strub (national secretary), Grand Tressure, Grand Marshal, Grand Inner Guard, Grand Outer Guard, Delegat-at-Large, and Marshal, Grand Inner Guard, Grand Outer Guard, Delegat-at-Large, and Student Member.
+The Executive Council comprises the Grand Regent (national president), Grand Marshal, Grand Scribe (national secretary), Grand Tessurer, Grand Marshal, Grand Inner Guard, Grand Outer Guard, Delegate-st-Large, and Student Member.
 All are elected by majority vote of the Convention for a term of two years.
-All but the Student Member must be alumnus or honorary members of Theta Tax.
-The Grand Regent and Grand Vice-Regent are selected from those who have previously served on the Council.
-Functions of the Executive Council are executive, judicial, legislative, and wisitorial.
+All but the Student Member must be alumnus or honorary members of Thest Tau.
+The Grand Regent and Grand Vice-Regent are selected from those who have previously served on the Council, Functions of the Executive Council are executive, judical, legislative, and visitositative, and

-The Executive Council appoints the Executive Secretary, Gene Board of Editors, Archivits, Historian, and Regional Directors from among the alumnus and honorary members of Theta Tau.
-The Executive Secretary is employed full time by Theta Tau and is responsible for the day to day operations of the of the Fratemity, and management of the Cental Office.
-The Regional Directors are charged with maintaining close contact with the chapters in their Regions and co-ordinating the Regional Conterences.
+The Executive Council appoints the Executive Secretary, Gear Board of Editors, Archivist, Historian, and Regional Directors from among the alumnus and honorary members of Theta Tau.
+The Executive Secretary is employed full time by Theta Tau and is responsible for the day to day operations of the of the Fraterity, and management of the Central Office.
+The Regional Directors are charged with maintaining close contact with the chapters in their Regions and co-ordinating the Regional Conferences.

 The Grand Regent appoints the Chapter Advisers and national committee members, represents the Fraternity, and is charged with interpreting its laws.
-The Chapter Adviser is chosen from among the alumni or honorary members of the Fratemity who are in the locale of the chapter, and serves as an official representative of the Executive Council on his campus, maintaining personal contact with the chapter officers and with chapter activities.
+The Chapter Adviser is chosen from among the alumni or honorary members of the Fraternity who are in the locale of the chapter, and serves as an official representative of the Executive Council on his campus, maintaining personal contact with the chapter officers and with chapter activities.

-Each chapter is governed by its own bylaves in addition to the Theta.
-Tau Constitution and Bylaves with which they must be consistent.
-Elected chapter officers are Regent, Vice-Regent, Serthe, Treasurer, Corresponding Secretary, and such others as the chapter bylaves may provide.
-The Regent usually appoints the ritualistic officers: Marshal, Inner Guard, and Outer Cuard, and chapter committees.
-Much of the chapter's work is accomplished through committees with specific responsibilities.
+Each chapter is governed by its own bylaws in addition to the Theta Tau Constitution and Bylaws with which they must be consistent.
+Elected chapter officers are Regent, Vice-Regent, Scribe, Treasurer, Corresponding Secretary, and such others as the chapter bylaws may provide.
+The Regent usually appoints the ritualistic officers: Marshal, Inner Guard, and Outer Guard, and chapter committees Wuch of the chapter's work is accomplished through committees with specific responsibilities.